Grading System

 A lecture course which meets one hour per week for 15 weeks is worth 1 semester credit hour.
 Thus, a course worth 3 semester credit hours, meets three hours per week.
 Credit hours for laboratory courses are determined to be some fraction of the number of hours spent in class.

-For further information, visit Texas A&M University Rule — Definition of a Credit Hour — 11.03.99.M1, which complies with The Texas Higher Education Coordinating Board definition of minimum course lengths as part of the Texas Administrative Code, “Minimum Length of Courses and Limitation on the Amount of Credit that a Student May Earn in a Given Time Period".
+For further information, see Texas A&M University Rule 11.03.99.M1.
+Definition of a Credit Hour which complies with the Texas Higher Education Coordinating Board definition of minimum course lengths as part of the Texas Administrative Code, “Minimum Length of Courses and Limitation on the Amount of Credit that a Student May Earn in a Given Time Period".
 For more information, please see the Texas Administrative Code online.

 Transcripts